Malaga has not only beaches, nightlife, gastronomy, and action to offer but also several interesting museums on various topics.

 A general full-access ticket to the Carmen Thyssen Museum costs ten euros.
 Every Sunday from 5 PM, you can access the museum at no cost.

 7. Museo del Vidrio y Cristal (Museum of Glass and Crystal)

-One of the interesting facts about Malaga: it is home to an elaborate museum that displays decorative arts which are made of glass and crystal.
+One of the interesting facts about Malaga is that it is home to an elaborate museum that displays decorative arts made of glass and crystal.
 The name of the place is Museo del Vidrio y Cristal.